BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The data stored in the DAG can be copied bitwise if the DAG stores the data in contiguous buffers (e.g. the data of all panels).
 The only problem with this approach is that the existance of the pointers/references hidden in the data will cause a shallow copy.
 The problem is out of the concern by default since the DOD approach suggests the usage of the indices instead of the pointers.
-All the three languages (i.e. C++, java and python) allow this approach.
+All the three languages (i.e. C++, java and python) allow this approach and a sample solution is given in [The CS in Python](sec352) section.
 The 4th process is actually similar to this copy construction such that the contiguous buffers can be accessed from the MySQL DB.